 The Center’s Medical-Legal Partnership Project began in 2000 as Connecticut’s first medical-legal collaboration, and the second of its kind in the United States.
 The MLPP is a national leader, providing interdisciplinary legal intervention and working with partners to address healthcare disparities for children at risk.

-We partner with pediatric providers in low income communities to improve access to appropriate care and reduce social and environmental factors – such as substandard housing, inadequate income and benefits, disability rights, access to education and health care – that adversely affect children’s health.
+We partner with pediatric providers in low income communities to improve access to care and reduce social and environmental factors – such as substandard housing, inadequate income, disability rights, access to education and health care – that adversely affect children’s health.

 Our community-based locations allow families to easily access medical-legal services.
-We are on site at Connecticut Children’s Medical Center, Saint Francis Hospital & Medical Center, Yale-New Haven Hospital, The Hospital of Central Connecticut, Burgdorf/Bank of America Health Center, and Charter Oak Health Center.
+We are on site at Connecticut Children’s Medical Center, Yale-New Haven Hospital, Burgdorf/Bank of America Health Center, and Charter Oak Health Center.